-If you are using ArcGIS, instead of creating a screen capture you may want to export an image showing a map extent (Data View) or a map layout (Layout View).
-The core functionality supplied with ArcGIS generates files suitable for high quality reproduction.
+If you are exporting from ArcMap, instead of creating a screen capture, you can export an image showing a map extent (Data View) or a map layout (Layout View).
+The core functionality supplied with ArcMap generates files suitable for high quality reproduction.
 Procedures for exporting maps using ArcGIS are covered by the following description.
-The ArcPress for ArcGIS extension provides some additional file format options.
-See the online help for more information specific to ArcPress.

-- 1. After completing and saving the map, make sure the map is in the desired view for output (i.e., Data View or Layout View). - 2.
-Choose File > Export Map.
-In the Export dialog box, choose a file format from the drop-down box.
-Although ArcGIS will output files in many formats, TIFF (Tagged Image File Format) is the preferred choice.
-TIFF is the most widely supported and versatile bitmap format. - 3.
+- 1. After completing and saving the map, make sure the map is in the desired view for output (i.e., Data View or Layout View). - Choose File > Export Map.
+In the Explorer dialog box, choose a file format from the drop-down box.
+Although ArcGIS will output files in many formats, TIF (Tagged Image File) is the preferred choice.
+TIF is the most widely supported and versatile bitmap format. - 3.
 If the map is a layout, check the box next to Clip Output to Graphics Extent to capture only the map sheet. - 4.
 Click on the Options button to set additional parameters.
-Under Options for the TIFF format, set the resolution at 300 dots per inch (dpi).
-Click OK.

-5. In the Export dialog box navigate to the desired location for saving the map and click the Export button.
+Under Options for the TIF format, set the resolution at 300 dots per inch (dpi).
+Click OK. - 5.
+In the Export dialog box navigate to the desired location for saving the map and click the Export button.

-Choose the TIFF format when exporting a map from ArcGIS.
-Set the resolution to 300 dpi and leave th background color as white.
+Choose the TIF format when exporting a map from ArcGIS.
+Set the resolution to 300 dpi.